 My certificates are not active

 If you have just received your e-Residency digital ID, please confirm your certificates have been activated as this can take up to 24 hours from the time you picked up your e-Residency kit.
-You can check this on the Estonian Police and Border Guard Board (PPA) site here.
+You can check this on the Estonian Police and Border Guard Board (PBGB) site here.

 If the certificates are not yet active, we kindly ask you to wait.
-If the certificates are not active within 24 hours, contact the issuing authority, PPA, at email@example.com.
+If the certificates are not active within 24 hours, contact the issuing authority, PBGB, at email@example.com.
 Be sure to provide your full name, date of birth and document number.

 Set up @eesti.ee email address

 With your e-Residency digital ID card, you will receive your very own @eesti.ee email address.
-To set up your @eesti.ee email address
+To set up your @eesti.ee email address go to the Estonian government information portal: https://www.eesti.ee/en

 1) Log in with your e-Residency digital ID card